Why Snap311 exists

 Since May 2026, DC 311 has publicly acknowledged issues with its official mobile app and has been directing residents to file service requests another way — by calling 311, using the online portal at 311.dc.gov, or chatting with a live agent.

 Snap311 is an independent, unofficial alternative.
 It talks to the same DC 311 system as the official app, the website, and the phone line — your reports go to the same place.
-The difference is a fast, photo-first flow, offline drafts that auto-retry when you reconnect, and a simple UI that doesn't fight you.
+The difference is a fast, photo-first flow, drafts that save and send themselves when you're offline or when DC 311's own system is down, real tracking once a report is filed, and a simple UI that doesn't fight you.

 Not affiliated with DC's Office of Unified Communications or any DC government agency.
 For emergencies, call 911.